badlydrawnrob/anki/source/docs/professional/index.md

 Another thing to mention is [dependency hell](../error/index.md), and I feel I've made the best of the available options for highlighting (for long-term support).

-## A couple of notes on `/demo` and Less CSS

-The `/themes/demo/*` files are just for demo purposes.
-These can be previewed with your new CSS changes, but should be left alone.
-Our repository should be up-to-date with all the correct `devDependencies`, but if anything goes wrong, send me an issue.[^1] The `/data/*html` files are for viewing in your code editor only.[^2]

-Finally, just a quick note on Less CSS and those `.less` files. **I'm only using this to nicely order the CSS files** for quick viewing and compiling.
-I don't advocate using preprocessors anymore.[^3]

 ## Build your own custom Anki cards from scratch (deprecated)

 > This is now out of scope for this repo.

+[^1]: Our `/data/*html` files are not supposed to be rendered in the browser.
+They're just for speedy compiling of data ready for your Anki Flashcard fields.

-[^1]: There's an issue with `npm update <github-repo-package>` in which [repos don't update properly](https://github.com/badlydrawnrob/anki/issues/65).
+[^2]: There's an issue with `npm update <github-repo-package>` in which [repos don't update properly](https://github.com/badlydrawnrob/anki/issues/65).
 I'll make sure `print-first-css` is kept up-to-date with each release, but for bleeding-edge versions, you'll need to make sure `devDependencies` are pointing to the correct commit number and `npm install print-first-css`.
 If you're having error messages with other dependencies, you might have to [`npm audit`](https://docs.npmjs.com/cli/v10/commands/npm-audit) and `npm audit fix` to remove the errors.
 Follow the prompts.

-[^2]: Our `/data/*html` files are not supposed to be rendered in the browser.
-They're just for speedy compiling of data ready for your Anki Flashcard fields.

 [^3]: There's plenty of time for preprocessors, fancy frameworks, and whatever else takes your fancy **later in your career**.
 Find yourself [a good book](https://www.goodreads.com/en/book/show/10361330) and get learning!